pjdijxhoorn/Milestone-project-3/readme.md

     ![login functions.](static/images/login.PNG)

-    - the register page has a form to register a account. this form has a check for double usernames and email adresses and has a password cconformation to make sure that users really have the password the want. this page has a link to the login page for visitors that already have a account.
+    - the register page has a form to register a account. this form has a check for double usernames and email adresses and has a password conformation to make sure that users really have the password the want. this page has a link to the login page for visitors that already have a account.

     ![register functions.](static/images/register.PNG)